-Before a public body may go into executive session, a majority of the members constituting a quorum must vote in a public meeting to hold the executive session.
+Before a public body may go into an executive session, proper notice must be provided.
+See Section 7.6.7 for a discussion of the notice required for an executive session; see also section 7.7.9.
+Once the public body is satisfied that notice requirements have been met, a majority of the members constituting a quorum must vote in a public meeting to hold the executive session.
 A.R.S. § 38-431.03(A).
 The motion must state the ground(s) for the executive session so that the public understands why the public body is entering executive session.
-For example, a member of the public body may make the following motion: "I move to enter executive session for the purpose of receiving legal advice."
+For example, a member of the public body may make the following motion: "I move to enter executive session for the purpose of receiving legal advice on [agenda topic]."
 Generally, the vote will be taken immediately before going into executive session.
-However, in some cases an agency may know that at a future date it will need to meet in executive session, in which case it can then vote at the public meeting to meet on the later date in executive session.
-On that future date, the agency does not have to first meet again in a public session.